-The intent of the general education curriculum is that students:
+The general education curriculum prepares students to:

-- Develop critical thinking skills and be able to apply these skills to problem solving in all aspects of life. - · Learn to communicate effectively through reading, writing, speaking and listening. - Understand the major concepts and principles in the areas of social sciences, mathematics and natural sciences, the humanities and computer technology. - Develop an understanding of their own culture and be familiar with the characteristics of other ethnic and racial groups and be able to establish positive relationships with individuals who have different ethnic and racial identities. - Analyze and be able to use changing technology and understand its impact on the individual, society and natural environment.
+- Apply critical thinking skills to problem solving in all aspects of life. - · Communicate effectively through reading, writing, speaking and listening. - Understand major concepts and principles of social sciences, mathematics, natural sciences, and humanities. - Understand their own culture and other cultures and be able to establish positive relationships with individuals who have different ethnic and racial identities. - Analyze, use, and adapt to changing technology and its impact on the individual, society and natural environment.